 The Takeaway

-Though it’s quite a rare occurrence, a bank can fail when it takes on too much risk or, as was the case recently, was exposed to interest rate risk.
-If your bank is covered by FDIC insurance you can receive reimbursement up to $250,000, meaning your funds aren’t lost for good.
-FDIC insurance covers checking, savings, money market accounts, CDs, and other deposit accounts.
+Though it’s a rare occurrence, a bank can fail when it takes on too much risk.
+This means the bank can’t meet its financial obligations to its depositors and borrowers.
+If your bank is covered by FDIC insurance, you can receive reimbursement up to certain limits, meaning your funds aren’t lost for good.
+FDIC insurance covers checking accounts, savings accounts, money market accounts, CDs, and other deposit accounts.

 The FDIC does not cover some of the other financial products or services offered by banks, including stocks, bonds, mutual funds, annuities, and securities.